sommerfeld-io/.github/profile/README.md

 For security topics, please refer to our [Security Policy](https://github.com/sommerfeld-io/.github/blob/main/SECURITY.md).

+## Maintainer

+This organization is maintained by [Sebastian Sommerfeld](https://github.com/sebastian-sommerfeld-io).

+If you like to contribute to any of our projects, please take a look at our [Contribution Guide](https://github.com/sommerfeld-io/.github/blob/main/CONTRIBUTING.md)

 ## Official Distribution Channels

 The sommerfeld.io organization and its associated projects are officially hosted on: